vikasparihar/BD4H/README.md

   #### Run Spark code on Docker VM
    You can use the docker VM shared with the Homework assigments to run our Spark Code with sample Data.<br>
-   Connect to docker container and run below command at /source folder sbt compile “run datafolderpath” where datafolderpath is the path where sample data is kept
+   Connect to docker container and run below command at /source folder<br>
+   sbt compile “run datafolderpath” where datafolderpath is the path where sample data is kept

   #### Run Spark code on Azure Cluster